-In the US alone 500 million plastic straws are used a day.
-Their environmental impact is not nearly as insignificant as you might think exemplified by an estimated 7.5 million plastic straws being found washed up on America’s beaches.
+In the US alone, we use 500 million plastic straws a day.
+The environmental impact of plastic straws is not nearly as insignificant as you might think, exemplified by an estimated 7.5 million plastic straws found washed up on America’s beaches.

-If you’re keen on seeing your choice of tipple traverse your glass reusable straw then glass if for you.
-The advantage that glass straws have over metal is that they don’t conduct heat and can be used in hot beverages too.
+If you’re keen on seeing your choice of tipple traverse your glass reusable straw, then glass is for you.
+The advantage glass straws have over metal is that they don’t conduct heat and can be used in hot beverages too.

 Glass Reusable Straws on Amazon: